-At a Council held by the Marchioness of London-derry at Londonderry House, to receive the report of the results of the recent Combined Exhibition and Sale of Irish Peasant Work, Mr. J. S. Wood, the honorary organiser, reported that nearly £2,500 was taken in the two days, the greater part of which would be sent to Irish cottage workers in all parts of Ireland.
+At a Council held by the Marchioness of London-derry at Londonderry House, to receive the report of the results of the recent Combined Exhibition and Sale of Irish Peasant Work, Mr. J. S. Wood, the honorary organiser, reported that nearly $\pounds{2,500}$ was taken in the two days, the greater part of which would be cart to brick outfore unchange in all more to the long be sent to Irish cottage workers in all parts of Ireland.
 The Council unanimously resolved that as this first effort to combine Irish industries in one national sale had been such an unqualified success, it should be continued annually.

-A Book of the Week.
+A Book of the Ulleek.